sophiewohltjen/sophiewohltjen.github.io/pages/about.md

 # **About Me**

 I am currently a post-doctoral research fellow in the Psychology department at UW-Madison working with <a href="https://www.niedenthalemotionslab.com/">Paula Niedenthal</a>.
 I received my Ph.D. from the Psychological and Brain Sciences department at Dartmouth College, where I worked with <a href="http://www.wheatlab.com/">Thalia Wheatley</a>.
+In the fall, I will be moving to Tennessee to start my own lab in the Psychology department at the University of Tennessee at Knoxville.
+I will be recruiting graduate students and undergraduate research assistants to work with me!

 Before beginning my graduate studies at Dartmouth, I received BAs in Music and Cognitive Science at the University of Virginia, where I worked with <a href="https://psychology.as.virginia.edu/people/profile/mk9y">Michael Kubovy</a> and <a href="https://sites.google.com/site/lauramariegetz/">Laura Getz</a>.
 After I graduated, I was a post-baccalaureate research assistant at the National Institutes of Health working with <a href="https://www.nimh.nih.gov/research/research-conducted-at-nimh/principal-investigators/alex-martin">Alex Martin</a>.

 # **About My Research**

-My research aims to understand how nonverbal behaviors such as eye contact and facial expression can connect us to one another when interacting.
-Previously, I used eye-tracking to measure pupillary synchrony between two interacting people in order to investigate how we dynamically share and break attention with one another around moments of eye contact in conversation.
-My post-doctoral work aims to understand how similar dynamics might accompany naturally-occurring facial expressions.
-Specifically, I want to understand the typical facial expressions a person can expect to see in their daily social interactions, and I want to understand how the interplay of facial expressions between two interacting individuals can inform how perceptive they are when reading their partner’s emotional state.
+My research program investigates how we, as individuals and social beings, coordinate our behavior and physiology to produce positive social interactions.
+To answer this question, my research links basic cognitive processes observed via rigorous, tightly controlled experimental paradigms with naturalistic studies of dyadic social interaction.
+My lab will use a range of computational methods, including natural language processing tools, cluster analyses and time series analyses.
+Current directions in my research include 1) studying individual differences in how people coordinate behaviors like facial expressions and attention-related pupil dilations, and 2) exploring how movements into and out of interpersonal synchrony over the course of a conversation may help to facilitate successful communication. my overarching goal is to study social coordination in its natural complexity to understand what connects us to each other when we interact.

 # **Publications**

 <i>*In prep*

-***Wohltjen, S.***, Zhong, Y., Colon, I., Zhao, O., Ward, E., Li, Y., Mutlu, B., & Niedenthal, P. (in prep).
-Discovering facial behaviors in the wild.
+Colon, Y., **Wohltjen, S.**, Tong, Y., & Niedenthal, P. (in prep).
+Feeling, movement, meaning: Exploring the conceptual space of dynamic facial expression.

-***Wohltjen, S.***, Goldman, M., & Wheatley, T. (in prep).
+**Wohltjen, S.**, Goldman, M., & Wheatley, T. (in prep).
 Hanging on to almost every word: Pupillary asynchrony between storytellers and listeners predicts enhanced memory for surprising, exciting story moments.

+Zhu, Z., Huang, A., **Wohltjen, S.**, Niedenthal, P., & Li, Y. (in prep).
+An unsupervised and generative approach to categorizing facial expression.

+**Wohltjen, S.**, Colon, I., Zhu, Z., Huang, A., Miller, K., Li, Y., Mutlu, B., & Niedenthal, P. (in prep).
+A data-driven framework for discovering facial behaviors in the wild.

-***Wohltjen, S.*** & Wheatley, T. (in prep) Rapt with attention: Spontaneous eye blink rate decreases as conversation partners become more engaged.
+**Wohltjen, S.** & Wheatley, T. (in prep) Rapt with attention: Spontaneous eye blink rate decreases as conversation partners become more engaged.

 <i>*Under review*

+Niedenthal, P. & **Wohltjen, S.** (under review).
+Historical migration patterns and the emergence of culture.
+Featured review for special issue on historical psychology in Current Research in Ecological and Social Psychology.

+<i>*Published*

-**Wohltjen, S.**, Zhong, Y., Colon, I., Huang, A., Miller, K., Li, Y., Mutlu, B., & Niedenthal, P. (under review).
+**Wohltjen, S.**, Zhong, Y., Colon, I., Huang, A., Miller, K., Li, Y., Mutlu, B., & Niedenthal, P. (2025).
 Uniting theory and data: The promise and challenge of creating an honest model of facial expression.
-Cognition and Emotion.
+Cognition and Emotion, 1-15. <a href="https://doi.org/10.1080/02699931.2024.2446945">[link]</a>

-<i>*Published*

 **Wohltjen, S.**, & Wheatley, T. (2024).
 Interpersonal eye-tracking reveals the dynamics of interacting minds.
 Frontiers in Human Neuroscience –Interacting Minds and Brains, 18. <a href="https://www.frontiersin.org/articles/10.3389/fnhum.2024.1356680/full">[link]</a>